2006 Commonwealth Games closing ceremony: Countdown

-Music of Australia
+An Ordinary Sunday in Melbourne

 The ceremony began with a fireworks show.
 This was followed by Grinspoon's Pat Davern suspended on the Great Southern Stand of the Melbourne Cricket Ground (MCG) playing a guitar (equipped with pyrotechnics which produced sparks) whilst being lowered onto the stadium ground, giving a rock concert feel to the closing ceremony.
 Grinspoon performed their hits Hard Act To Follow and Better Off Alone.
 During the performance under 18 TAC Cup Australian rules football players, accompanied by several contemporary key figures of the sport entered through a banner, running out into formation.
 Ballerinas dressed in club colours followed.

 Melbourne musician Paul Kelly performed Leaps and Bounds, while various costumed performers representing Melburnians entered the arena, in addition to a number of significant Melbourne landmark icons such as Flinders Street station, The Skipping Girl Vinegar Sign, St Kilda's Luna Park facade, the Royal Exhibition Building, the Melbourne Cup and the Victorian Arts Centre Spire.

-Ben Lee then performed a tribute to Melbourne's multicultural nature, performing We're All in This Together while people (known on-site as "Multis") held photoboards of their ancestors from the many different nationalities of Melburnians and created a "wall" with them.
+Ben Lee then performed a tribute to Melbourne's multicultural nature, performing "We're All in This Together" while people (known on-site as "Multis") held photoboards of their ancestors from the many different nationalities of Melburnians and created a "wall" with them.
 (Note: not all the people were holding their own ancestors.
 Most were assigned random photos.
 Those who had submitted photos got to hold their own.)
 Nearing the end of Ben Lee's song, the "Multis" took out large red and yellow paper flowers, alluding to Lee's upcoming video for the song.
-During the song, girls dressed in pink costumes, reminiscent of a 1980-1990's videos Kylie Minogue music video danced with large sweetheart lollies.
+During the song, girls dressed in pink costumes, reminiscent of a 1989 Kylie Minogue, 1989 Hand in Your Heart videoclip danced with large sweetheart lollies.
 These girls were known on-site as the "sweetheart girls".